 "Human Level of Faith"

-Is the exercise and determination of man to have confidence in any object or person, as he chooses, including the Word of God.
+Human Level of Faith Is the exercise and determination of man to have confidence in any object or person, as he chooses, including the Word of God.
 He can choose to have faith that a chair will support him, that which another person tells him is true, or, that the sun will continue to rise each morning.

-The devil caused mankind to fall in the Garden of Eden, and is the one who brings doubt and unbelief today.
-He doesn't mind if you chose to believe in a chair, or the word of another person, but will do all in his power to destroy your faith in God's Word.
+The devil caused mankind to fall in the Garden of Eden and is the one who brings doubt and unbelief today.
+He doesn't mind if you chose to believe in a chair or the word of another person, but will do all in his power to destroy your faith in God's Word.

-A growing faith steadily progresses from a weak little faith to a strong great faith.
+A growing faith steadily progresses from a weak little faith to a great strong faith.

 A growing faith is pleasing to God: